TheArturthur/CoppermindScraper/Cosmere/Tashikk.md

 The Azish military presence in Tashikk is not limited to its ships.
 The credentials of achievement, issued to soldiers by Azish viziers, are valid in the country, and many Azish soldiers find employment there both as guards and in combat duty.

 ### Information trading
 Even beyond the Azish Empire, Tashikk is Roshar's greatest [[Spanreed\|spanreed]] hub, and the reeds connected to it are used even as far East as [[Alethkar\|Alethkar]].
 More than simply a relay station, Tashikk provides spanreed services to the entire world, distributing them and providing connections.
 They are also well-known for their ability to acquire information from all across Roshar, and sharing it for a high price.
 Rumours and gossip traveling the world often start in Tashikk.
+The calculations and predictions made by the world-class Highstorm scholars in Yezier are delivered to agents in Tashikk via spanreed, where the forecasts are sold and widely distributed.

 ### Foreign Policy and International Relationships
 There is a large amount of immigration into Tashikk from around Roshar.
 They are known to deal with immigration in a systemized, governmental manner, with a position known as the "deputy scribe of immigration."
 This is not an individual, but multiple people whose duty alternates daily. [[Nissiqqan\|Nissiqqan]] is one such scribe.
 Instead of sending their leader for discussions on forming a coalition with other nations, they send an ambassador as his representative.

 #### Alm
 They have a good relationship with [[Alm\|Alm]], and the people of Alm are allowed to enter the nation without much trouble.
 They are both member states of the Azish Empire, and thus both defer to Azir and the [[Prime Aqasix\|Prime Aqasix]].

 #### Desh
 Much like with Alm, they have a good relationship with [[Desh\|Desh]], and the Deshi people are allowed to enter Tashikk without much trouble.
 They are both member states of the Azish Empire, and thus both defer to Azir and the [[Prime Aqasix\|Prime Aqasix]].